 Coops is a rapper with a poignant message that encourages you to aim for a higher understanding of self and the world around you.
 His lyrics and songs challenges the listener to see through celebrity culture, the entertainment industry and fake rappers…

-The track “Laws Of Nature” is the first single and form Coops highly anticipated studio album “Crimes Against Creation”.
-The album dropped July 9th – the project is a breath of fresh air compared to the usual endless banter of materialism, sex and violence perpetuated by what’s considered mainstream rap.
+“Laws Of Nature” is the first single and form Coops highly anticipated studio album “Crimes Against Creation”.
+The album dropped July 9th and the project is a breath of fresh air.
+Compared to the usual endless banter of materialism, sex and violence perpetuated by what’s considered mainstream rap.

 Show some love & get the new song: